Joseph-Igbo/Bellabeat-User-Activity-Analysis/data/raw/README.md

 # Raw Data
-This folder contains the original undmodified CSV files used in the Bellabeat Capstone Project.
+This folder contains the original unmodified CSV files used in the Bellabeat User Activity Analysis.
 These datasets were sourced from Fitbit user activity tracking and cover two periods:

 ## Files